UPS – shares trading in a descending channel: potential entry levels

 United Parcel Service, Inc. Q2 2025 financial results

-On 29 July 2025, UPS released its results for Q2 of the 2025 financial year, which ended on 30 June 2025.
+On 29 July 2025, UPS released its Q2 2025 financial results for the quarter ended 30 June 2025.
 The key financial metrics compared with the same period last year are as follows:

 • Revenue: 21.22 billion USD (–3%)